MountainCat1/TileTowns/Documentation/Planning 2/General Idea.md

 Buildings provide work slots, which can be filled with pops.
 Only work slot with a pop utilizing it produces income, or some special effect.

-* Town hall - starting building, the more far away other buildings are, the less efficient they get - *transport penalty*
+* Town hall - starting building, the further away other buildings are, the less efficient they get - *transport penalty*
 * Houses - provide housing
 * Church - provides amenities, and income
 * Farm - provides income (bonus for surrounding farms and *rich soil (?)*)